Sujan-Naik/striving-web/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+I'm developing an application in typescript and Next.js for open source project creation basically which integrates with github.

+I have User.ts
+Project.ts is a project model - which has a user and a linked github and contributors.
+It contains features and also a wiki.
+Feature.ts describes what goes into a project.
+It can be assigned to multiple users.
+A feature also has commits, and states to represent how far they are into implementation or even if they're scrapped.
+As well as pull requests references.
+Wiki.ts is used as a storage space for all the information in the project.
+It contains a Docs.ts for developer focused documentation but otherwise stores user-focused information and all of the features that went in to the project.

+Can you provide me mongodb mongoose models for all of these.
+I don't want to duplicate github functionality i just want to have references to them